 All the beef at our meat counters are raised without the use of antibiotics or added growth hormones.
-Our meat is also rated to Global Animal Partnership’s 5-Step™ Animal Welfare Rating System, which encourages a humane approach to raising animals.
+Our meat is also rated to Global Animal Partnership’s 5-Step™ Animal Welfare Rating System.

 If, like the famous love song, you want to try a little tenderness, look no further than filet mignon.
 This is the absolutely the most tender cut of beef.
 Our filets are hand cut in-store by our skilled butchers, so you’ll get the cut you want as fresh as it can be.